gatec-ntc/ui-stack/README.md

 # ui-stack

-- Utility functions and helpers for React app development, made in [GAtec](http://www.gatec.com.br/)
+- Utility functions, helpers and components for React app development and Javascript in general, made in [GAtec](http://www.gatec.com.br/)